certusone/kb/source/validator_ha.rst

-Raft is usually deployed within a single data center, however, the protocol does not *require* low latencies and works just fine with higher latencies (at the expense of elections and consensus read/ writes taking a multiple of the lowest latency in the cluster), assuming proper tuning and timeouts.
+Raft is usually deployed within a single data center, however, the protocol does not *require* low latencies and works just fine with higher latencies (at the expense of elections and consensus read/writes taking a multiple of the worst latency in the cluster), assuming proper tuning and timeouts.
 The acceptable latency depends on the block times in the Tendermint network.
-We're running all nodes within central Europe with no node being further away than 50ms to ensure that a consensus read completes within <1s.
+We're running all nodes within central Europe with no node being father away than 50ms to ensure that a consensus read completes within <1s.

 We run at most one validator per data center, with no more than *n* validators per autonomous system,